snowdrop/health-check-example/README.md

 and will become unhealthy as the Health Status reported is `down`.

-As Openshift probes the service to control its Health status, it will discover that the health status of the `hello-service` is now `Down` and will it unavailable.
+As Openshift probes the service to control its Health status, it will discover that the health status of the `hello-service` is now `Down` and will make it unavailable.

 So, every call issued to the `hello-service` through the Openshift service will receive a HTTP status 503 (service unavailable).

 When the `name-service` will be restored (example : new pod created) and that `hello-service` will discover that now it is again alive, then its health check status will be changed to Up and OpenShift will allow to access it again.